Is Antarctica a country? The future of the world's least understood continent

 Courtesy Lisa Minelli/True South

-Klaus Dodds, professor of Geopolitics at the University of London, is the author of several books about the polar regions, most recently "The Arctic: A Very Short Introduction," published in June 2021.
+Klaus Dodds, professor of Geopolitics at the University of London, is the author of several books about the polar regions, most recently "The Arctic: A Very Short Introduction," co-authored with Jamie Woodward.

 "Stuff just keeps being taken from Antarctica.
 Information, ice, resources like seals and whales and fish," he says.
 "Antarctica's fragility, I think, represents the fragility of the wider world."